Tel Beit Shemesh: Babylonian period

+Roman period

 In the rescue excavations at the site, a rectangular gas-fired structure was discovered, which was identified by the excavators as a synagogue from the Second Temple period.
 The synagogue is supposed to be moved to another location to clear the area for Israel Highway 38, which is planned to be paved in the area.
 Boaz Gross, the head of the excavation expedition at the tel on behalf of the Israel Institute of Archaeology, believed that the structure is not Hasmonean but probably from the Herodian.
 The village around him, he believes, was abandoned during the Bar Kokhba revolt.
 According to him, purification bowls found near the building, its architectural design, as well as a bench identified inside, strengthen the assumption that it is a synagogue.

 Byzantine period

 A monastery and other remains from the Byzantine period have been found in the area.